hbkworld/streaming-spec/dimensions.md

 ### Absolute Values

 To calculate the absolute coordinate of equidistant value dimensions.
 There needs to be an absolute start value.
-This can be delivered by a separate meta information.
+This can be delivered by a separate signal-related meta information.

 - The device might deliver the absolute coordinate before delivering the first data point.
 - When using incremental encoders as signal source the absolute start value might be delivered when crossing the start position.